cespare/goclj/README.md

 # goclj

-Go tools for working with Clojure code.
+> Go tools for working with Clojure code.

 The parse ([GoDoc](http://godoc.org/github.com/cespare/goclj/parse)) and format ([GoDoc](http://godoc.org/github.com/cespare/goclj/format)) packages implement Clojure code parsing and (formatted) printing, respectively.

 cljfmt is a command-line tool (inspired by gofmt) that uses format to read and reformat Clojure code.
-Because it parses the code, its transformations are entirely safe (they cannot change semantics).
-It takes care of normalizing code formatting according to Clojure conventions, including:
+Because it parses the code, its formatting transformations are safe (they cannot change semantics).

-- Applying standard indentation rules
-- Removing trailing whitespace
-- Normalizing spacing between elements
-- Moving dangling close parens to the same line
-- Sorting imports and requires
+Additionally, cljfmt applies various transformations to the code; these are discussed in the **Transforms** section, below.

 To install or update, use `go get -u github.com/cespare/goclj/cljfmt`.
 Here is the output of `cljfmt -h`: